cometbft/cometbft/docs/architecture/adr-107-e2e-abci++.md

 ## Context

-We want to test whether CommetBFT respects the ABCI++ grammar.
+We want to be able to test whether CommetBFT respects the ABCI++ grammar.
 To do this, we need to enhance the e2e tests infrastructure.
 Specifically, we plan to do three things:
 - Log every CometBFT's ABCI++ request during the execution.
 - Parse the logs post-mortem and extract all ABCI++ requests.
 - Check if the set of observed requests respects the ABCI++ grammar.